intelsmartedgeons/docs/reference-implementations.md

 # Reference Implementations
 Intel has created several example solutions to serve as reference implementations (RIs) on the Intel® Smart Edge infrastructure.
 These RIs address identified use cases for an edge cloud infrastructure, in different industry segments.
 Application developers in ISV or end-user organizations can install and study these RIs, and use them as a base for applications they can develop to address user needs

+A set of RIs have been created and hosted in a “Smart Edge Open” section in the [Intel Developer Catalog](https://www.intel.com/content/www/us/en/developer/tools/software-catalog/overview.html?s=Newest&q=%22smart%20edge%20open%22).

 ## What is Intel® Smart Edge Open?
 Intel® Smart Edge Open is an edge computing software toolkit for building platforms optimized for the edge.
 Platforms created with Intel® Smart Edge Open can host a wide range of services, from network functions such as 5G RAN and 5G core, to AI, media processing, and security workloads.